What is the Business Model of food delivery apps?

-With the advent of technology especially mobile apps, these food delivery apps have tapped on “convenience” factor and are one of the fastest growing sectors in food-tech business.
+With the advent of technology especially mobile apps, these food delivery apps have tapped on the “convenience” factor and are one of the fastest-growing sectors in food-tech business.

 I am writing this article based on my personal preferences and habits wherein ordering food online or through an app using food delivery apps like Swiggy, Zomato, talabat, Ubereats, deliveroo has become a norm for me, whether it is just a casual dining option or ordering food for family get-togethers, I have become habitual of using these food delivery apps.

 Being a curious person, I wanted to study as to how these food delivery apps make money, what is their business model?

 I have deeply researched this subject and found some interesting facts.

 I am sharing these facts and my learnings on this topic since it is an interesting sector that has evolved in the last 5 years or so.

 Thanks of course to technology and let me also highlight that it has provided jobs to several people and provided them with a steady income.

 Hence this food-tech is not only creating additional jobs but contributing to the overall socio-economic foundation.